This site contains affiliate links. We may earn a commission at no cost to you.

 Best value: Surfshark — unlimited devices, cheapest on test at AUD $3.49/mo.
 Great for households.

-Why Australians Need a VPN in 2026
+Why Australians Use VPNs in 2026

 On 9 March 2026, Australia’s age verification mandate officially kicked in.
 Adult websites now have to verify every single visitor’s age using government ID, facial scanning, or credit card checks.
 Rather than build these invasive systems, major platforms like Pornhub simply blocked Australian users entirely.